 - Agreement that the agency, organization or individual is a third-party recruiter as defined in the NACE Principles for Third-Party Recruiters.

 - Adherence to all NACE principles, specifically those related to and stated within the Principles for Third-Party Recruiters.

 - Third-party recruiters who directly charge candidates being referred for the position(s) are prohibited from receiving resumes.

-- The third party recruiter must disclose the client name to University Career Services prior to obtaining approval to post positions via Career Link, and University Career Services will verify the information by reviewing the known client’s website and open position.
+- The third-party recruiter must disclose the client name to University Career Services prior to obtaining approval to post positions via Handshake, and University Career Services will verify the information by reviewing the known client’s website and open position.
 When deemed necessary, University Career Services maintains the right to request the contact information of the known client to verify that the organization is recruiting for a bona fide job opportunity.

 - University Career Services will respect the confidentiality of the information and will not publish the client name in any manner.